MrBushido-002/MrBushido-002/README.md

 ## Hi there
 I'm Connor, an Engineer and Developer based in League City, Texas.
-I like building cool stuff
+I like building cool stuff.
 I have a degree in mathematics and engineering physics and am currently doing the boot.dev backend developer course!

 Fun Facts: